Azure/azure-kusto-microhack3/README.md

 ---
 ### Task 3: User defined Functions (Stored Functions) 🎓

 As part of the second microhack, task 9, you wrote a query that finds out how many records startswith "x", per device ID (aggregated by device ID) and renderd a piechart.
 Create a stored function that will contain the code of this query.
-Make sure the function works. </br>
+Make sure the function works. </br></br>

 See the [create function](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/functions) article.

 ---
 ### Task 4: Create an external table 🎓

 In Microhack 1, task 3, you used the “One-click” UI (User Interfaces) to create a data connection to Azure blob storage.
-Use the SAS URL of the same blob storage, but this time you will [create an external table using the Web UI wizard](https://docs.microsoft.com/en-us/azure/data-explorer/external-table).</br>
+Use the SAS URL of the same blob storage, but this time you will [create an external table using the Web UI wizard](https://docs.microsoft.com/en-us/azure/data-explorer/external-table).</br></br>
 For more information about external tables, please refer to [External table](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/schema-entities/externaltables) and [query data in Azure Data Lake using Azure Data Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/data-lake-query-data)

 ---
 ### Task 5: Querying an external table 🎓

-Write a query that uses the external table you created, and finds out how many device IDs start with "x". <br> [Querying an external table](https://docs.microsoft.com/en-us/azure/data-explorer/data-lake-query-data#querying-an-external-table)
+Write a query that uses the external table you created, and finds out how many device IDs start with "x". <br><br> [Querying an external table](https://docs.microsoft.com/en-us/azure/data-explorer/data-lake-query-data#querying-an-external-table)

 ---
 ---